 As a student with IT Masters/CSU you have the option to study between 1 and 4 subjects in each study session, depending on how much time you have (remembering that each subject will require 10-12 hours a week).

-This Grant Scheme was designed for courses that start and finish in 2021, meaning that students need to study the 4 subjects across any of the 2021 Sessions or Terms in order to qualify for the full discounted rate.
-Any subjects studied beyond 2021 sessions will cost the full rate, but don’t let this deter you from finishing your studies; as most students do you can use FEE-HELP to defer payment of your subjects.
+This Grant Scheme was designed for courses that start and finish in 2021, meaning that students need to study the 4 subjects across the 18 January, 1 March, 17 May or 12 July sessions in order to qualify for the full discounted rate.
+Any subjects studied in later sessions will cost the full rate, but don’t let this deter you from finishing your studies; as most students do you can use FEE-HELP to defer payment of your subjects.

 Even if you complete 2 subjects in the above sessions at the discounted rate, and then 2 in the following sessions at the full rate, you will still have saved up to $4716 off your Graduate Certificate (or 35% of the total course cost).